psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 T-Mobile: It has good network coverage and cheap prices.
 Many Austrians use this network.&nbsp;&nbsp;

-There are many more as every supermarket also has local calling network sim called, Lyca, Yesss, Hofer sim etc. &nbsp;
+There are many more called, Lyca, Yesss, Hofer sim etc.

 To decide the best as per your needs is bit a tricky situation.
-Not only you have to choose a provider, but also a contract type – and differences are huge.
 Best approach is to find your needs and then compare with benefits.
-There are many calling cards available for calling aboard and the best is WhatsApp calling which I like the most.
-Do not worry about the new phone when you are in Vienna as Handsets (Handy) are very cheap or even for free if you make a contract.&nbsp;&nbsp;
+There are many calling cards available for calling aboard and the best is WhatsApp calling which is as flat as pancake and they have also added group calling which I like the most.
+Do not worry about the new phone when you are in Vienna as Handsets (Handy) are very cheap or even for free if you make a contract. &nbsp;

 A new phone can cost you between 30 to 40 euro per month in contract type while you get your latest Samsung or I phone free.
-Do check with respective provider in detail.
+Do check with respective provider for detail.

 #### 12. Getting around with public transport

 This is the time to forget about the delay and struggle on roads.
-I really surprise why people use car within city when Vienna has best transportation network.
-Getting around is approximate 30 minutes anywhere within city.&nbsp;&nbsp;
+I am really surprised why people use car within city when Vienna has best transportation network.
+Getting around is approximate 30 minutes anywhere within city.

 Vienna has Buses, local trains, trams and underground lines which will take you almost anywhere in the city in no time at all.
-Vienna public transport has five underground lines (U1, U2, U3, U4 & U6) with U5 missing however it’s under construction and will now very likely be built until 2027.
-Vienna has 29 tram, 127 Bus lines including night lines and on weekend & public holiday in Vienna underground remains at the service of its passengers all night.&nbsp;&nbsp;
+Vienna public transport has five underground lines (U1, U2, U3, U4 & U6) with U5 missing with mystery however it’s under construction and will now very likely to be built someday in few years.
+Vienna has 29 tram, 127 Bus lines including night lines and on weekend & public holiday in Vienna underground remains at the service of its passengers all night. &nbsp;

-A single ticket costs EUR 2.20 and monthly pass about Euro 50 wherein I would recommend to take yearly pass with which you can avail all public transport in one Euro per day.&nbsp;&nbsp;
+A single ticket costs EUR 2.20 and monthly pass about Euro 50 wherein I would recommend to take yearly pass with which you can avail all public transport in one Euro per day.

 &nbsp;Following are the places where you can buy tickets. &nbsp;&nbsp;